Table of Contents

-You should consult a veterinarian and read customer reviews to see what's a good fit for your pooch and which ones contain the highest amount of prebiotics without any unnecessary fillers.
+You should consult a veterinarian and read customer reviews to see what's a good fit for your pup and which ones contain the highest amount of prebiotics without any unnecessary fillers.

-It has Fructo-Oligosaccharides (prebiotic) and inulin (soluble dietary fiber) and is a low-calorie, easy way to add a suitable amount to your dog's diet.
+It has Fructo-Oligosaccharides (prebiotic) and inulin (soluble dietary fiber).
+It is a low-calorie, easy way to add a suitable amount to your dog's diet.

-They travel down the digestive system undigested until they are fermented in the large intestine and act to selectively increase the ratio of good bacteria to bad bacteria.
-The molecules that are produced by the fermentation process create an environment that is very healthy for good bacteria.
+They travel down the digestive system undigested until they are fermented in the large intestine and act to increase the ratio of good bacteria to harmful bacteria selectively.